 Pick both if:

 - You can justify $40/month.
-Use ChatGPT as your daily driver for quick tasks, image generation, and browsing.
-Switch to Claude for writing, long coding sessions, and anything where response quality matters more than speed.
-This is what a lot of power users actually do.
+Use ChatGPT as your daily driver for quick tasks, images, and browsing.
+Switch to Claude for writing and long coding sessions.
+This is still what a lot of power users actually do, including me.

 Still not sure?